A Rocky Mountain Paradise for Adventure Seekers and Nature Lovers

 There is a lot of information available about this area, click here to view a Google Search Results list for that topic.

 The first town we came across driving north, was Silverton, CO.
-As we needed gas & coffee, we decided to stop and take care of those necessities.
-Found a coffee shop in Silverton (the Coffee Bear) and the coffee was excellent and the pastries were really good!
-If you are ever in the Silverton area, do yourself a favor and try to stop at the Coffee Bear and give them a try.
+Even though we had only driven 50 miles since Durango, all of that was on steep mountain uphills & downhills and we were ready for some vehicle gas & coffee, we decided to stop and take care of those necessities.
+We found a coffee shop in Silverton (the Coffee Bear) and the coffee was excellent and the pastries were really good!
+If you are ever in the Silverton area, do yourself a favor and try to stop at the Coffee Bear and give them a try - you will be glad that you did.

 At the eastern end of Telluride you can find the original gold mine, and above that (on the same road) you can find Bridal Veil Falls.
 There is a building at the top of the falls, it is the Smuggler-Union Hydroelectric Power Plant.
 It sits on a 400 foot cliff, constructed in 1907 to provide electricity to the gold mine below.
 There is a parking lot just beyond the gold mine building, where hikers park and depart from to hike up to the top of the Bridal Veil Falls.
 There is a 4WD trail you could drive on, but there is a warning at the parking lot that describes that it is a one lane road with very few turnouts and you are required to use only high clearance 4WD vehicles.
 Click here to read about the hiking trail up to the falls.